David Parker Ray

 David Parker Ray (November 6, 1939 – May 28, 2002), also known as the Toy-Box Killer, was an American kidnapper, torturer, serial rapist, and suspected serial killer.
 Ray kidnapped, raped, and tortured an unknown number of women over many decades at his trailer in Elephant Butte, New Mexico, occasionally assisted by accomplices including his daughter Glenda Jean Ray and partner, Cindy Hendy.
-Ray was suspected by authorities and accused by accomplices of murdering up to 60 of his victims; however no bodies or definitive evidence have ever been uncovered linking him to any murders.
+David Parker Ray was suspected by authorities and accused by accomplices of murdering up to 60 of his victims; however no bodies or definitive evidence have ever been uncovered linking him to any murders.

 Ray used soundproofing methods on a semi-trailer, which he called his "Toy Box", and equipped it with items used for sexual torture.
 He would kidnap about four or five women a year, holding each of them captive for two to three months.
 During this period he would sexually abuse his victims and often torture them with surgical instruments, sometimes inviting his friends, wife, or even his male dog to rape the victim.
 After keeping them in captivity for a couple of months, Ray would drug the victim with barbiturates in an attempt to erase their memories before abandoning them by the side of a road.

-Ray was arrested in March 1999 after one of his victims escaped, and was convicted of kidnapping and torture in 2001.
+Ray was arrested in March 1999 after one of his victims escaped, and he was convicted of kidnapping and torture in 2001.
 He received a lengthy sentence but was never tried for murder owing to lack of evidence.
 He died of a heart attack on May 28, 2002, shortly before a planned police interrogation.